Section 21 eviction

 If your section 21 is valid

 The court must make a possession order when the judge looks at your case.
-You may have to pay the costs of court action and eviction.
+You may have to pay your landlord's court and eviction costs.

 Dealing with the court paperwork